marwinkirchhofs/verilog_codeGen/README.md

 * ##### configuration
   	* write empty configuration file: `--config-template`
-  	  	In this case, target directory is passed as argument (optionally) rather than modulename/filename.
-It is therefore not usable at the same time with other actions.
+  	  	In this case, the (optional) argument is taken as target directory rather than as modulename/filename.

 * ##### general options
 	* author: `-a "author"`/`--author "author"`